IMPCT Institute

 The publicly shareable counterpart of a private key, used to derive your wallet address.
 Anyone can send funds to it; only the private key can move them out.

-Real yieldIntroduced Day 12
+Real yieldMod 12

 Yield paid from genuine economic activity (lending fees, trading fees, transaction fees, real-world asset returns) rather than from inflation or new deposits.